What is the Function of Mitochondria | 10 Important Points

 Mitochondria with large amounts of calcium and reactive oxidative radicals.
 [Image credit:researchgate]

-4. Promote cell cell growth and multiplication
+4. Promote cell growth and multiplication

-Mitochondria are required for cell growth and multiplication.
-They form a network of tubules to enhance protein synthesis.
-Specifically a protein called cyclin is formed which acts as a check point protein.
-Its role is to ensure the cell to undergo division at right time when all the aspects are ready for the process.
+Its role is to ensure the cell undergoes division at the right time when all the aspects are ready for the process.

 5. Role in cell death

 Mitochondria are also responsible for programmed cell death.
-This is called as apoptotic cell death.
-It occurs mostly in conditions of injury or irreversible damage to the cell.
-The membrane of mitochondria releases caspases which are apoptosis factors.
+This is called apoptotic cell death.

 mitochondrial function cell death

-Further, disruption of mitochondria function can lead to sudden stoppage of energy supply leading to shock and immediate death.
+Further, disruption of mitochondria function can lead to sudden stoppage of energy supply, leading to shock and immediate death.

 6. Oxidative radicals